 Makes 16 – 20

 Pumpkin power balls.
-Yes, pumpkin!
-And… date, ginger, cacao, coconut and seeds – lots of them!
+An unusual but incredible combination of dates, ginger, cacao, coconut and lots of seeds.
 Delicious nutritional morsels to boost your mid-afternoon slump.
-Tried and tested with the ‘Tractor’ variety of pumpkin , for its smooth velvety texture and sweet flavour.
+Tried and tested with the ‘Tractor’ variety of pumpkin, for its smooth velvety texture and sweet flavour.
 It is so suitably apt to purée and perfect in a recipe like this.
 A warning though – power balls are a moreish, ‘taste sensation’ of flavours’ so you will need to ration yourself!

 - Ahead of making the power balls, quarter a Tractor pumpkin and roast it in the oven at 180oC until soft, approximately 35 – 40 minutes.